Durex Maker Reckitt Beats Q4 Sales Expectations on Emerging Market Strength

 Barclays analysts said the emerging markets segment was "doing the heavy lifting for the group and provides a reliable growth engine at a time when developed markets category growth is sluggish."

-The British company, which also produces Nurofen tablets and cold remedy Lemsip, said it expected the challenging trading environment in Europe to continue, forecasting first-quarter revenue growth in its core businesses to be below its full-year guide.
+The British company, which also produces Nurofen tablets and cold remedy Lemsip, said it expected the challenging trading environment in Europe to continue and warned that it would suffer in the first quarter from a milder cold and flu season.

-Reckitt, whose volumes declined by 0.2% in the fourth quarter, declined to give explicit margin guidance for 2026.
+Reckitt, whose volumes declined by 0.2% in the fourth quarter, expects its core business to grow at 4% to 5% this year, but declined to give explicit margin guidance for 2026.

-"The margin benefit from the divestiture of essential home is being offset by stranded costs and FX," said Quilter Cheviot analyst Chris Beckett.
+"The margin benefit from the divestiture of essential home is being offset by stranded costs and FX," Quilter Cheviot analyst Chris Beckett said.

-(Reporting by Alexander Marrow; Editing by Emelia Sithole-Matarise, Tomasz Janowski and Susan Fenton)
+(Reporting by Alexander Marrow; Editing by Emelia Sithole-Matarise, Tomasz Janowski, Susan Fenton and Mark Porter)

 Strong performance in emerging markets led to Reckitt beating its fourth-quarter sales expectations.